ArduPilot/ardupilot_wiki/plane/source/docs/advanced-failsafe-configuration.rst

 that QNH pressure, which gives them an altitude reference which all aircraft in the area should be using.

-The AFS failsystem system is able to enforce a pressure altitude limit by setting the QNH pressure in the AFS_QNH_PRESSURE parameter, as a value in millibars.
+The AFS system is able to enforce a pressure altitude limit by setting the QNH pressure in the AFS_QNH_PRESSURE parameter, as a value in millibars.
 The pilot should then also set a pressure altitude limit using the AFS_AMSL_LIMIT parameter (in meters).
 Note that this